 Information is reviewed on a regular basis and updated as required.

-Since the first notification at the end of March 2013, China has been reporting to the World Health Organization (WHO) confirmed a new type of avian influenza virus in humans identified as A(H7N9) in the People’s Republic of China.
+Since the first notification at the end of March 2013, China has been reporting to the World Health Organization (WHO) confirmed cases of a type of avian influenza virus in humans identified as A(H7N9).
 Most cases develop severe pneumonia and breathing difficulties with some resulting in death.
 Official numbers are available here.

 The avian influenza (H7N9) virus causing illness in people in China has not been identified in people or birds in Canada.

 There is no risk of catching the flu virus by eating well-cooked poultry.
 Canada does not import raw poultry or raw poultry products from China.